Write speed-readable grant applications

 Do you feel panels just didn't ‘get’ your application – or else they'd have funded it?

-Do you write good scientific projects, but they don’t get funded and you don't know why?
 Many grant applications fail before they even get started.
-That’s because researchers assume that those who take the funding decision (i.e. panel members) will read the entire application before reaching a decision.
+That’s because researchers assume that those who take the funding decision (i.e. panel members) will read the entire application thoroughly before reaching a decision.

-In reality, they only take 15-20 minutes to read your application, because they are swamped.
-Besides, they're generally not experts in your field, which makes it even harder for them to understand your project in this very short time.
+In reality, panel members only spend 15-20 minutes reading your application because they are swamped.
+Besides, they're generally not experts in your field, which makes it even harder for them to understand your project in such a short time.

-Expert reviewers who read your application do spend more time on it, but even them like to give it a quick skim.
-If they don’t understand the gist of your project on first reading, it puts them in a bad disposition.
+Expert reviewers who read your application do spend more time on it, but even they prefer to give it a quick skim initially.
+If they don’t grasp the gist of your project on first reading, it puts them in a bad disposition.

 No more writing as you go along, being rushed and losing the big picture